 What possessed Anderson to do this?
 And what made him think it could work?
 He learned that it was possible.

-According to a recent paper by Erik Dane and Scott Sonenshein, management professors Rice Business, Anderson built his eco-friendly empire after reading "The Ecology of Commerce" by Paul Hawken, which argues that only business leaders can keep industry from destroying the planet.
+According to a recent paper by Rice Business management professor Scott Sonenshein and former professor Erik Dane, Anderson built his eco-friendly empire after reading "The Ecology of Commerce" by Paul Hawken, which argues that only business leaders can keep industry from destroying the planet.
 The book spurred Anderson to develop new technologies, redesign his products and transform manufacturing to cut waste and harmful emissions.